TheRARELab/langex/README.md

 ## Maintenance and Contribution

-Please use Issues for any questions and Pull Requests (PR) for contribution.
+Please use Issues for any questions and Pull Requests (PR) for contributions.
 We particularly welcome PR with adapted code with this project.

 Maintainers:
- - anonymized, email
+ - uthmantijani@usf.edu
- - anonymized, email
+ - Zhaohan@usf.edu